March 18, 2020

-Much research in this field has led to new advances and improvements in this space, leading to the new research in the areas of machine intelligence, machine learning and deep learning.
+Much research in this field has led to new advances and improvements in this space, leading to the new research in the areas of artificial intelligence, machine intelligence, machine learning, and deep learning.
 But what do these words and terms mean?
 How are they related to each other?

 This sector of artificial intelligence refers to the software research area which allows algorithms to improve through self-learning using data without human intervention.
 An example of this is when a deep learning machine taught itself chess in 72 hours to play at International Master Level.